File last modified:

 HOWEVER, in spelling, the letter Ü can be written without the two dots wherever the normal letter U cannot occur.
 It turns out that such situations occur most of the time.
 The only consonants that can actually be followed either by U or by Ü turn out to be L and N, so most of the time you need to know the rule (below) in order to know whether a written U should be pronounced Ü or like our OO.

-When a syllable begins with a vowel, it must be preceded by an apostrophe if it is neither free-standing nor the first syllable in a compound.
+When a syllable begins with a vowel, it must be preceded by an apostrophe unless it is (1) free-standing or (2) the first syllable in a compound.
 For example, the word xian "county" is a single syllable (pronounced shyen).
 The city of Xi'an is two (shee-ahn), and must not be written without the apostrophe.
 (It is a sign of an ignorant author or a bad editor to ignore this rule.)

 When indicated, tones are traditionally represented in Romanized text by diacritical marks (as on this web site) or (in older texts or Email) by numbers:

 The tones are actually categories, not absolute sounds.
 In some dialects of Mandarin, the actual pitch patterns of these tones may vary, but the contrasts between one tone category and another remain intact.

 For more detail, see:

 - 1971 Guide to the romanization of Chinese.
 Taipei: Mei Ya Publications.